zoesimmons/hs-coding-club-css-positioning-philly-springside-chestn-f924/README.md

 Now we need to space the icons away from each other appropriately.
 You'll remember from the box model, that `margin` governs the space between elements.
 We can set `margin-left` and `margin-right`.

-Let's space out Snapchat, Weather, and Angry Bird.
+Let's space out Snapchat, Weather, and Angry Birds.
 Copy the following code and paste it in `css/absolute.css`:
 ```css

 #snapchat {